CortexIATest/CTXExcel/README.md

 ### PSExcel
 To install the PSExcel PowerShell module, perform the following steps:
 * Run PowerShell as an administrator
-* Execute the following query:
+* Run the following script:

 ```
 Install-Module PSExcel